 The Master of Science in Anesthesia is a graduate-level program for certified anesthesiologist assistants.
 At the completion of the program, each student earns a master’s degree in Anesthesia.
-The program is a clinically-oriented and is designed to provide superior clinical training, including elective rotations in the senior year that assure our graduates are on the cutting edge of the national trend in CAA education.
+The program is clinically-oriented and is designed to provide superior clinical training, including elective rotations in the second year that assure our graduates are on the cutting edge of the national trend in anesthesiologist assistant education.

 Click here to review the curriculum in the CWRU General Bulletin.

 Upon completion of the coursework, the Master of Science in Anesthesia student is expected to:

 - Select, prepare, organize and care for equipment.

 Click here to download a thorough guide of our clinical practicum objectives, which details each step of the process outlined above and speaks to the daily work of a certified anesthesiologist assistant.